Palace of Fontainebleau: The Revolution and the First Empire

-Château during the Restoration and the reign of Louis-Philippe (1815–1848)
+Restoration and the reign of Louis-Philippe (1815–1848)

-Following the restoration of the Monarchy, Kings Louis XVIII and Charles X each stayed at Fontainebleau, but neither made any major changes to the palace.
-Louis-Philippe was more active, both restoring some rooms and redecorating others in the style of his period.
+Following the restoration of the monarchy, Kings Louis XVIII and Charles X each stayed at Fontainebleau, but neither made any major changes to the palace.
+Louis-Philippe I was more active, both restoring some rooms and redecorating others in the style of his period.
 The Hall of the Guards and Gallery of Plates were redecorated in a Neo-Renaissance style, while the Hall of Columns, under the ballroom, was remade in a neoclassical style.
-He added new stained glass windows, made by the royal manufactory of Sèvres.
+He added new stained glass windows, made by the Royal Manufactory of Sèvres.

-Château during the Second Empire
+The Second Empire of Napoleon III

 Emperor Napoleon III, who had been baptized at Fontainebleau, resumed the custom of long stays at Fontainebleau, particularly during the summer.
-Many of the historic rooms, such as the Galerie des Cerfs, were restored to something like their original appearance, while the private apartments were redecorated to suit the tastes of the Emperor and Empress.
+Many of the historic rooms, such as the Gallery of Deer, were restored to something like their original appearance, while the private apartments were redecorated to suit the tastes of the Emperor and Empress.
 Numerous guest apartments were squeezed into unused spaces of the buildings.
 The old theater of the palace, built in the 18th century, was destroyed by a fire in the wing of the Belle Cheminée 1856.
-Between 1854 and 1857 the architect Hector Lefuel built a new theater in the style of Louis XVI.
+Between 1854 and 1857 the architect Hector Lefuel built a new theater in the Louis XVI style, where famous actors from the theatres of Paris performed portions of plays for the guests of the Emperor.

 On the ground floor of the Gros Pavilion, the Empress Eugénie built a small but rich museum, containing gifts from the King of Siam in 1861, and works of art taken during the pillage of the Summer Palace in Beijing.
 It also featured paintings by contemporary artists, including Franz Xaver Winterhalter, and the sculptor Charles Henri Joseph Cordier.
-Close by, in the Lous XV wing, the Emperor established his office, and the Empress made her Salon of Lacquer.
+Close by, in the Louis XV wing, the Emperor established his office, and the Empress made her Salon of Lacquer.
 These were the last rooms created by the royal residents of Fontainebleau.
-In 1870, during the Franco-German War, the Empire fell, and the Château was closed.
+In 1870, during the Franco-Prussian War, the Second Empire fell, and the château was closed.